 Are you bitter, cynical, angry or depressed because of disappointments or wounds experienced in church?
 If so, don’t let those hurts destroy your faith or drive you away from fellowshipping with other believers.
 Instead, ask God to help you deal with the wounds wisely, and then press ahead in your walk with the Lord.

-Let’s review the five guidelines in Part 1 of this study.
-(Click here to read Part 1 of “Burned by Church.”)
+Let’s review the five guidelines for responding to church problems in part 1 of this study.
+(Click here to read part 1 of “Burned by Church.”)

 Church problems and disappointments — More guidelines